 4. Decide upon your asset allocation mix

-A term like “asset allocation mix” sounds fancy, but really it just means deciding where you want your money to go.
+A term like “asset allocation mix” sounds fancy, but it just means deciding where you want your money to go.
 Are you happy to buy stocks and hope for good rewards, or would you rather invest in a bond and get a fixed income return?
-It’s important to research all the options and read the fine print.
+It’s important to research all of the options and read the fine print.
 Align your investments to all your goals outlined in step one.
-Don’t invest in a 10-year bond if you’re hoping to buy a house within 5 years.
-There are so many products on the market that it can be confusing, which is why a financial advisor can really help.
+Don’t invest in a 10-year bond if you’re hoping to buy a house within five years.
+There are so many products on the market that it can be confusing, which is why a financial advisor can help.

 5. Stay financially flexible